PeachyTree/shiro/README.md

 `FEEDBACK_CHANNEL=` is simply the channel ID of any channel in the main server the bot should be in.

 ## License
-For more information see `LICENSE`.
+For more information view the `LICENSE` file.